Butler vs. Buffalo: Odds, spread, over/under - December 5

 Butler vs. Buffalo Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup posted at several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available at individual sportsbooks.

 |Favorite